-- our failure to adequately procure and manage our inventory or anticipate consumer demand; - changes in consumer confidence and spending; - risks associated with our status as a "brick and mortar only" retailer; - risks associated with intense competition; - our failure to open new profitable stores, or successfully enter new markets, on a timely basis or at all; - the risks associated with doing business with international manufacturers and suppliers including, but not limited to, potential increases in tariffs on imported goods; - outbreak of viruses or widespread illness, including the continued impact of COVID-19 and continuing or renewed regulatory responses thereto; - our inability to operate our stores due to civil unrest and related protests or disturbances; - our failure to properly hire and to retain key personnel and other qualified personnel; - risks associated with the timely and effective deployment, protection, and defense of computer networks and other electronic systems, including e-mail; - our inability to obtain favorable lease terms for our properties; - the failure to timely acquire, develop, open and operate, or the loss of, disruption or interruption in the operations of, any of our centralized distribution centers; - fluctuations in comparable store sales and results of operations, including on a quarterly basis; - risks associated with our lack of operations in the growing online retail marketplace; - risks associated with litigation, the expense of defense, and potential for adverse outcomes; - our inability to successfully develop or implement our marketing, advertising and promotional efforts; - the seasonal nature of our business; - risks associated with natural disasters, whether or not caused by climate change; - · changes in government regulations, procedures and requirements; and - our ability to service indebtedness and to comply with our financial covenants.
+- our failure to adequately procure and manage our inventory or anticipate consumer demand; - changes in consumer confidence and spending; - risks associated with our status as a "brick and mortar only" retailer; - risks associated with intense competition; - our failure to open new profitable stores, or successfully enter new markets, on a timely basis or at all; - the risks associated with doing business with international manufacturers and suppliers including, but not limited to, potential increases in tariffs on imported goods; - outbreak of viruses or widespread illness, including the continued impact of COVID-19 and continuing or renewed regulatory responses thereto; - our inability to operate our stores due to civil unrest and related protests or disturbances; - our failure to properly hire and to retain key personnel and other qualified personnel; - risks associated with the timely and effective deployment, protection, and defense of computer networks and other electronic systems, including e-mail; - our inability to obtain favorable lease terms for our properties; - the failure to timely acquire, develop, open and operate, or the loss of, disruption or interruption in the operations of, any of our centralized distribution centers; - fluctuations in comparable store sales and results of operations, including on a quarterly basis; - risks associated with our lack of operations in the growing online retail marketplace; - risks associated with litigation, the expense of defense, and potential for adverse outcomes; - our inability to successfully develop or implement our marketing, advertising and promotional efforts; - the seasonal nature of our business; - risks associated with natural disasters, whether or not caused by climate change; - changes in government regulations, procedures and requirements; and - our ability to service indebtedness and to comply with our financial covenants.

-See "Item 1A, Risk Factors" for a further description of these and other factors.
+See "Item 1A.
+Risk Factors" for a further description of these and other factors.
 For the reasons described above, we caution you against relying on any forward-looking statements, which should also be read in conjunction with the other cautionary statements that are included elsewhere in this Annual Report on Form 10-K. Any forward-looking statement made by us in this annual report speaks only as of the date on which we make it.
 Factors or events that could cause our actual results to differ may emerge from time to time, and it is not possible for us to predict all of them.
 We undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future developments or otherwise, except as may be required by law.
 You are advised, however, to consult any further disclosures we make on related subjects in our public announcements and SEC filings.

 Ollie's Bargain Outlet Holdings, Inc. operates on a fiscal year, consisting of the 52- or 53-week period ending on the Saturday nearer January 31 of the following calendar year.
-References to "2020," "2019," and "2018" represent the 2020 fiscal year ended January 30, 2021, the 2019 fiscal year ended February 1, 2020 and the 2018 fiscal year ended February 2, 2019, respectively.
-2020, 2019 and 2018 each consisted of a 52-week period.
-References to "2021" refer to the 52-week fiscal year ending January 29, 2022.
+References to "2021," "2020" and "2019" represent the 2021 fiscal year ended January 29, 2022, the 2020 fiscal year ended January 30, 2021 and the 2019 fiscal year ended February 1, 2020, respectively.
+2021, 2020 and 2019 each consisted of 52 weeks.
+References to "2022" refer to the 52-week fiscal year ending January 28, 2023.